mehulkar/mehulkar.com/source/blog/2022/06/technical-debt-terms.md

 mindset to normalize asking "how will we come back to this?" when we talk about technical debt.

-Of course, we cannot know how how we'll pay back debt if we don't know what we're taking on (or worse, if we fail to identify when we're taking it on).
+Of course, we can't talk about how we'll pay back debt if we don't know what debt we're taking on.
+Worse, if we fail to identify *when* we're taking it on.

 That's the hard part.
 In fact, most of the time I've been involved in conversations about technical debt, it's when someone describes *existing* code needing to pay off debt, rather than the point at which the debt was incurred.
 This is interesting,